tewendel/interkit-masterarbeit/sites/docs/src/content/contribute/components.svelte.md

 - add a doc entry at `content/components/ComponentName.md`
 - add a preview image (shown in the component picker inside the authoring system) to the docs repository at `static/images/component_previews/ComponentName.png`

+## Dummy Data

+For components that use data from sheets, it is useful to define some dummy data to make it easier to see how the component looks even without data.
+In the preview pane you can toggle Dummy Data on and off.

+In your component code, use `const showDummyData = InterkitClient.showDummyData;` to get a reactive store containing the value of this toggle.

 ## Example

 You can find this example for a custom project component in `src/components/ProjectComponentExample.svelte`